ooni/probe-cli/internal/tutorial/measurex/chapter04/README.md

 4. go run -race ./internal/tutorial/measurex/chapter04 -address 104.154.89.105:443 -sni expire.badssl.com

-To emulate the two last scenario, if you're on Linux, a possibility is building Jafar with this command:
+To emulate the last two scenarios, if you're on Linux, a possibility is building Jafar with this command:

 ```